Dominus-Draconis/Robotics-Help/Notebook-and-Interview/README.md

 You might also find you want to change an element of the robot after a competition if you saw a better design or if your design did not work.

-This topic and the previous work together because often if you test a solution and it does not work you will have to repeat the design prosses.
+This topic and the previous work together because often if you test a solution and it does not work you will have to repeat the design process.

-## Topic 7: Usefulness and repeatability
+## Topic 7 Usefulness and repeatability

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|